 Child support payments can become financially crippling for the payer if life changes occur.
 Even careful planning cannot foresee all the things that could happen that require a sum of money, or remove income.
 If you have found yourself in such a spot and fear that you could lose your driver’s license soon due to denial or revocation, you may want to consider child support modifications.

 With a court’s approval, child support can actually be modified or halted.
 The challenge is convincing both the court and your ex-spouse that the modifications are necessary.
-To begin crafting your case and perfecting your argument, contact Flower Mound Divorce Attorney Phillip M. Herr.
-Our law firm would be happy to explain your legal options to you in more detail.
+To begin crafting your case and perfecting your argument, contact Flower Mound Child Custody Attorney Phillip M. Herr.
+His law practice would be happy to explain your legal options to you in more detail.

 Call Phillip M. Herr, Attorney at Law, for a Consultation Today

-Reach out to us today to learn more about how our Flower Mound child custody attorney can help you navigate your case and fight for a favorable resolution that reflects your needs and your child’s best interests.
-We are proud to serve our clients with a tradition of excellence, backed by Mr. Herr's 15+ years of legal experience.
+Reach out today to learn more about how a Flower Mound child custody attorney can help you navigate your case and fight for a favorable resolution that reflects your needs and your child’s best interests.
+Mr. Herr is proud to serve his clients with a tradition of excellence, backed by his 15+ years of legal experience.